| Along

 duiker, steenbok, rare Livingstone's suni and

-shy animals that you may be lucky enough to observe
+seen shy animals that you may be lucky enough

-dogs) and caracal (lynx cat) with long tufted
+dogs (wild dogs) and caracal (lynx cat) with

-of large breeding eagles in the world.
-There are
+eagles in the world.
+There are 14 species of

-14 species of eagle, 11 hawks and 9 different
+eagle, 11 hawks and 9 different owls.
+Unlike

-owls.
-Unlike the large mammals who reside here
+the large mammals who reside here all year,

-all year, birds come and go.
-February sees huge
+birds come and go.
+February sees huge colonies

-colonies of tiny quelea who come to nest here
+of tiny quelea who come to nest here in their

 pull in from West Africa.
 From the Asian steppes